d4n3sh/thedaneshproject/content/posts/2007-12-16-how-to-boot-rs6000-in-single-user-mode.md

   1. Restart the machine.
   2. Wait the the AIX splash screen to come up.
 Devices begin to initialize here.
   3. When you see the [keyboard] word on screen hit the F5 button or the 5 key depending on your console.
-  4. Choose &#8220;single user mode&#8221; when the maintenance screen comes up.
+  4. Choose "single user mode" when the maintenance screen comes up.
   5. Edit the /etc/filesystems file and remove the NFS entries.
   6. Reboot.